Forgotten and abandoned places, refound

 Aside from the Spanish-colonial architecture — Intramuros, Manila’s cobbled, walled city is a highlight — there are the beaches.
 With over 7,000 islands, the Philippines are quite the showcase for the pleasures of sea-and-sand.
 But, on my last visit, I headed inland to the UNESCO World Heritage-protected rice terraces of Banaue.

-I can’t claim that Banaue is forgotten — it does attract a fair few visitors each year, despite the effort needed to get there (it’s a short flight from Manilla, followed by a three-hour drive).
+I can’t claim that Banaue is forgotten — it does attract a fair few visitors each year, despite the effort needed to get there (it’s a short flight from Manila, followed by a three-hour drive).
 But, on my last visit, I tried a more unusual way of exploring these 2,000-year-old terraces.

 Normally, I’d stay in Banaue town and explore from there, but instead, I headed deeper into the Philippine Cordilleras to the village of Mayoyao.
 Only accessible by jeepney, this small scattering of homes is surrounded by vivid green rice terraces.
 You can hike through this elaborate farming system, seeing the complex irrigation systems and stone walls up close.

-A simple lodge in Mayoyao’s village square allows you to spend the night among the terraces, before looping back towards Banaue.
+A simple lodge in Mayoyao’s village square allows you to spend the night among the terraces, before looping back toward Banaue.
 En route you can hike to other villages, where the ethnic minority Ifugao people live in red-roofed, low-rise clusters among the brilliant green of the rice fields.
 Accompanied by a local guide, and a guide who had journeyed with me (mainly to act as an interpreter), I didn’t see any other visitors.